jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists replace " + listNames[pick] + " " + item + " " + replacement);
 ```
 __
-lists replace - Asks the user to choose from all lists.
+ui lists replace - Asks the user to choose from all lists.
 Asks the user to choose an item from that list.
 Asks the user to enter a new value for that item.
 Replaces all instances of the item within the list with the replacement.